econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 So then I ask for help, naturally.
 I have my boyfriend, who is a very experienced software engineer.
 But I also had Twitter, which I preferred.

-As you can imagine, the usual responses I got - though - was “Read the fucking manual”, or “let me Google that for you”.
+As you can imagine, the usual responses I got - though - was “Read the fucking manual,” or “let me Google that for you.”
 Great, thanks for the helpful advice!

 #### Step 3: Break more shit.